2019 Military World Games: Opening ceremony

 The opening ceremony was held in Wuhan on 18 October 2019.
-The event was officially opened by the General Secretary of the Chinese Communist Party, Chairman of the Central Military Commission (CMC), President of the People's Republic of China Xi Jinping.
+The event was officially opened by the General Secretary of the Chinese Communist Party, Chairman of the Central Military Commission (CMC), President of China Xi Jinping.
 An extravaganza titled "Torch of Peace" was performed during the opening ceremony highlighting the main motto of the event.

 Prior to the opening ceremony, a light show was set to be staged in the Yangtze River in Wuhan.
 It featured a screen made up of millions of small LED lights installed on bridges and buildings along the bank of the Yangtze River.
 The torch relay for the event was held on 16 October 2019 with the participation of 100 torchbearers.
 Liao Hui, 2008 Olympic gold medalist in weightlifting, began the torch rally while hammer thrower Zhang Wenxiu concluded the torch relay.
 Flag raising ceremony was also held on 16 October 2019.

 Mascot

 The emblem and mascot along with the website were unveiled on 24 November 2017 by Ministry of National Defense of China.
 The mascot, named Bingbing, was designed based on the Chinese sturgeon.